kgemmler/PeopleAnalytics/PredictingAttrition.md

     ## Area under the curve: 0.7757

-The AUC originates from the ROC curve, which scans over different shresholds assessing the false positive rate and true positive rate of the prediction.
+The AUC originates from the ROC curve, which scans over different thresholds assessing the false positive rate and true positive rate of the prediction.
 Thus the AUC is threshold independent.
 When AUC is &gt; 0.5 it indicates that there is a separation capability present in the model.
 The model is excellent when AUC is close to 1.

 Chapter 6: Refine by Using Extended Logistic Regression Model
 =============================================================